Rhythm dance: Background

 The rhythm dance (RD) is the first segment performed in all junior and senior ice dance competitions, performed before the free dance (FD), at all International Skating Union (ISU) Championships, Junior and Senior ISU Grand Prix events and finals, Winter Youth Olympic Games, qualifying competitions for the Winter Olympic Games, and Olympic Winter Games.
 The ISU defines the RD as "a dance created by an Ice Dance Couple to dance music with designated rhythm(s) and/or theme(s)" selected and announced by the ISU yearly.
 In 2010, the ISU voted to eliminate the compulsory dance (CD) and the original dance (OD) and change the structure of ice dance competitions to include the short dance (SD) and free dance (FD).
 In the 2018–19 season, the short dance (SD) came to be known as the rhythm dance (RD) because, according to the ISU, the new term "is better aligned with what the competition is all about".
 The structure and rules for the RD, however, remained essentially the same.

 For both junior and senior dance teams, the duration of the RD is "2 minutes and 50 seconds (unless otherwise decided by the Ice Dance Technical Committee and announced in an ISU Communication)".
 The ISU states that the time a program begins "must be reckoned" from the moment the skaters begin to move or skate until they come to a complete stop at the end of their program.
-The RD includes what the ISU calls a "pattern dance element," which it defines as a "series of prescribed steps, turns and movements in a Rhythm Dance" consisting of a sequence and/or section of a pattern dance and a combination of steps or turns from a pattern dance.
+The RD must include a pattern dance element, which it defines as a "series of prescribed steps, turns and movements in a Rhythm Dance" consisting of a sequence and/or section of a pattern dance and a combination of steps or turns from a pattern dance.

-The RD must include a set pattern dance, which the ISU defines as "the design of the dance on the ice".
-(Note: See S&P/ID 2024, p.
-140, for the list of pattern dances.)
 Pattern dance diagrams, published by the ISU, include everything ice dancers need to know to perform one complete pattern, called a sequence, of the dance.
 Ice dancers can choose to perform the set pattern dance, following as closely as possible the direction, location, and curvature of all edges as designated in the diagram.
 They can also perform the optional pattern dance, which can be altered as long as the dancers maintain the original dance's step sequences, timing, and positions, and if each repetition is performed in the same way and is restarted from the same place as the first repetition.